Alsace–Lorraine

-Alsace–Lorraine (German: Elsaß–Lothringen), officially the Imperial Territory of Alsace–Lorraine (Reichsland Elsaß–Lothringen), was a territory of the German Empire which is now part of France.
-It was established in 1871 by the German Empire after it had occupied the region during the Franco-Prussian War.
-The region was officially ceded to the German Empire in the Treaty of Frankfurt.
-French resentment about the loss of the territory was one of the contributing factors to World War I. Alsace–Lorraine was annexed in practice by France at the war's end following Germany's defeat in 1918, but only formally ceded back in 1920 as part of the Treaty of Versailles.
+Alsace–Lorraine (German: Elsaß–Lothringen), officially the Imperial Territory of Alsace–Lorraine (Reichsland Elsaß–Lothringen), was a territory of the German Empire between 1871 and 1918, comprising most of Alsace and part of Lorraine.
+Its capital was Strasbourg.
+It was annexed by the German Empire following its victory in the Franco-Prussian War and formally ceded by France under the Treaty of Frankfurt (1871).
+French resentment over the loss of the territory was one of the contributing factors to World War I. Following Germany's defeat in that conflict in 1918, Alsace–Lorraine was restored to France; its cession was confirmed under the Treaty of Versailles.